-A film critic is responsible for viewing and analysing different aspects of a film.
-Plot development, writing, editing, cinematography, and directing are all factors a critic will scrutinise.
+A film critic is responsible for viewing and analyzing different aspects of a film.
+Plot development, writing, editing, cinematography, and directing are all factors a critic will scrutinize.
 Fundamentally, this benefits us, the audience.
-Critics give a heads up to eager watchers if the film is all it claims to be.
+Critics give a heads-up to eager watchers if the film is all it claims to be.

 Publishing their work allows us to have an insight into if the film is worth the watch or not.
 But surely a film critic’s opinion is subjective, so should be taken with a pinch of salt?
 Yes and no.